sippy-platform/mellow-css/mellow-css/hugo/content/utilities/display.md

 As per usual, the `xs`-breakpoint is omitted because it has the same effect as not including a responsive modifier at all.

-Mellow supports the following properties=
+Mellow supports the following properties:

 * `block`
 * `flex`